 5 Reasoning by the BAF

 We describe the two types of reasoning performed by the BAF transformed from the PROLEG program:

-- A portrayal of the entire structure of judgment and the causality of arguments. - 2.
+- 1. Clarification of the entire structure of judgment and the causality in the arguments. - 2.
 Identification of the required evidence.